What Do Top Personal Injury Attorneys for Motorcycle Accident Have To Say About Not Wearing Helmets?

 Not wearing a motorcycle helmet is against California law.
 Thus, complicating your possible Motorcycle Accident Injury Claim.

-As discussed in the previous section, the way California Motorcycle Accident Injury Claims work is identifying fault.
+As discussed in the previous section, how California Motorcycle Accident Injury Claims work is identifying the fault.
 If you sustained head and neck injuries, the defendant and their legal team might blame you for not wearing a helmet.